dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 ## Code structure

 `Vector128<T>` is the "common denominator" across all platforms that support vectorization (and this is expected to always be the case).
-It represents a 128-bit vector of type `T`.
+It represents a 128-bit vector containing elements of type `T`.

 `T` is constrained to specific primitive types: